What Are the PGWP Updates for 2026 and How Do They Affect Your Application?

 The PGWP is one of the most flexible post-study work programs in the world, which is why thousands of students choose Canada every year.

 The PGWP in 2026 is NOT what it used to be.
-Here are the biggest updates affecting students:
+Here are the biggest updates affecting students applied for Canadian Study Permit:

 1. Many Private College Programs Are No Longer PGWP-Eligible